pnp/PnP/Solutions/PowerShell.Commands/Documentation/ImportSPOTermSet.md

 ###Example 1

-PS:> Import-SPOTaxonomyTermSet -TermStoreName 'My Term Store' -GroupName 'Standard Terms' -Path 'C:\\Temp\\ImportTermSet.csv' -TermSetId '{15A98DB6-D8E2-43E6-8771-066C1EC2B8D8}'
-Creates (or updates) the term set specified in the import file, in the term store and group specified, using the specified ID.
+PS:> Import-SPOTermSet -GroupName 'Standard Terms' -Path 'C:\\Temp\\ImportTermSet.csv' -SynchronizeDeletions Creates (or updates) the term set specified in the import file, in the group specified, removing any existing terms not in the file.

 ###Example 2

-PS:> Import-SPOTaxonomyTermSet -GroupName 'Standard Terms' -Path 'C:\\Temp\\ImportTermSet.csv' -IsOpen $true -Contact 'user@example.org' -Owner 'user@example.org'
+PS:> Import-SPOTermSet -GroupName 'Standard Terms' -Path 'C:\\Temp\\ImportTermSet.csv' -IsOpen $true -Contact 'user@example.org' -Owner 'user@example.org'
 Creates (or updates) the term set specified in the import file, setting the IsOpen, Contact, and Owner properties as specified.

 ###Example 3

-PS:> Import-SPOTaxonomyTermSet -GroupName 'Standard Terms' -Path 'C:\\Temp\\ImportTermSet.csv' -SynchroniseDeletions Creates (or updates) the term set specified in the import file, in the group specified, removing any existing terms not in the file.
+PS:> Import-SPOTermSet -TermStoreName 'My Term Store' -GroupName 'Standard Terms' -Path 'C:\\Temp\\ImportTermSet.csv' -TermSetId '{15A98DB6-D8E2-43E6-8771-066C1EC2B8D8}'
+Creates (or updates) the term set specified in the import file, in the term store and group specified, using the specified ID.